-7. Compatibility with SCJC guiding principles
+Compatibility with SCJC guiding principles

 Principle Compatibility The civil justice system should be fair, accessible and efficient The proposed changes will better ensure that the appointment of curators ad litem will only continue in cases where the defender is incapable of instructing a solicitor.
 This should have a positive impact for both curators ad litem and the defenders that they represent.
 Rules relating to practice and procedure should be as clear and easy to understand as possible It is considered that the proposed rules are clear and easy to understand.
 Practice and procedure should, where appropriate, be similar in all civil courts At present, as highlighted at paragraph 6(viii) above, there is a slight inconsistency in application between the Sheriff Court Rules and the Rules of the Court of Session.
-Methods of resolving disputes which do not Alternative dispute resolution is not relevant to
+The proposed instrument would align the two sets of rules.
+Methods of resolving disputes which do not involve the courts should, where appropriate, be promoted Alternative dispute resolution is not relevant to the proposal.